Squiddleton/Fortnite-API/README.md

 npm install @squiddleton/fortnite-api
 ```

 The package exports three main objects: the `Client` constructor with methods that fetch Fortnite-API, the `Endpoints` enum which contains all of the endpoints used in the package, and the `FortniteAPIError` class which represents errors received from Fortnite-API.
-All Client methods return [Promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) which must be resolved in order to use the returned structure.
-Methods, their arguments, and returned structures are documented via the declaration files ending in .d.ts in the transpiled code.
+All methods return [Promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) which must be resolved in order to use the returned structure.
+Functions, their arguments, and returned structures are documented via the declaration files ending in .d.ts in the transpiled code.
 This library also adheres to [semantic versioning](https://semver.org/), so breaking changes post-1.0.0 will only be introduced in major version increments.

 ```javascript
 const { Client, Endpionts } = require('@squiddleton/fortnite-api'); // ESM syntax is also supported